-If you made voluntary annuity savings contributions to the Retirement System, your benefit will also include an annuity purchased by the contributions and the interest earned.
+If you made any voluntary annuity savings contributions to the Retirement System, your benefit will also include an annuity purchased by your contributions and the interest earned.

 Your service retirement application must be on file with the Office of the State Comptroller at least 15 days, but not more than 90 days, before the date on which your retirement will occur.
 The 15-day filing requirement is waived if you are over age 70 at retirement.